vito-go/rpcplus/README.md

 # rpcplus

-rpcplus is a refined library that builds upon the Go language's standard rpc package, offering a suite of enhancements for an improved RPC experience.
+rpcplus is an enhanced library that builds upon the Go language's standard rpc package, offering a suite of enhancements for an improved RPC experience.
 ## Key Features